MikelMNJ/starter-app/README.md

 There is also a middleware handler within the `limiter()` responsible for returning the 429 status, your message (if provided) and this handler can also be used for more advanced functionality such as charging user fees prior to cutting them off etc.

+> Rate limiting is done by IP address by default, but can be changed in the `keyGenerator` to use user ID.

 The following can be found in *middleware/limitMiddleware.js*:
 ```javascript